 - Ranch Management

 - Wildlife Science

-The two teacher education options (Agricultural Education Teaching and Advanced Technology Education) in the Department of Agricultural and Extension Education are accredited by the National Council for the Accreditation of Teacher Education.
+The two teacher education options (Agricultural Education Teaching and Advanced Technology Education) in the Department of Agricultural and Extension Education are accredited by the Council for the Accreditation of Educator Preparation (formerly NCATE) and the State Public Education Department of New Mexico.
 It is critical that students consult their academic advisor prior to selection of courses for the agriculture, secondary science and teaching endorsements.

 The Family and Consumer Sciences Education major in the Department of Family and Consumer Sciences is accredited by the Council for the Accreditation of Educator Preparation (formerly NCATE) and the State Public Education Department of New Mexico, and meets the teacher licensure requirements for the State of New Mexico.
 Course selection is restricted to meet accreditation requirements, so students should consult their academic advisor prior to selection of courses for the Family and Consumer Sciences Education program.